 1. Understanding the Color Wheel

 At the heart of color theory lies the color wheel, a circular diagram that organizes colors based on their relationships.
-The primary colors—red, blue, and yellow—form the foundation, and from their combinations, secondary and tertiary colors emerge.
+The primary colors—red, blue, and yellow—form the foundation, and from their combinations, secondary and tertiary colors come out.
 Makeup artists use the color wheel to identify harmonious color schemes, guiding their choices in eyeshadows, lipsticks, and blushes.

 2. Complementary Colors for Bold Contrasts